pachterlab/MCML/README.md

     $ sudo apt-get install python3 python3-pip

-For other Linux flavors, macOS and Windows, packages are available at
+For other Linux distributions, macOS and Windows, packages are available at

   https://www.python.org/getit/